sakurak3694/sakura3694.github.com/_posts/2018-12-14-weekly-reflection11.md

 f3=place-image(hb,250,fo,f2)
 f4=place-image(vb,150,fo,f3)
 ```
 This week was pretty good week for because i sucessfully coded the flag that i choose surprisingly.
 While coding the Norweign flag i did not do it completely by my self but for most part i did.
+While coding the flag i first forcused on making the rectangles based on the color which is the first half of the code.
+After i got all the rectangles i had to